terrybro66/the-plan/README.md

 - **Audio Cues**: Music provides essential hints, guiding players through the maze.
 High pitches signal correct paths, while dissonant tones warn of dead-ends.

-- **Interactive Obstacles**: Timed traps and moving walls are synced with the music, requiring players to listen closely for cues.

-- **Adaptive Difficulty**: The game adjusts in real-time based on player performance, maintaining an engaging challenge.

 ## Implementation Plan